JimLynx/fundpin/docs/TESTING.md

 General:

 - **Error**: No p element in scope but a p end tag seen.
-This stems from text addition by the user/superuser using the richtext editor's WYSIWYG formatting for project descriptions and blog entries. => **Resolved**: This can safely be ignored, as the result will always be dependant on the user/superuser's input and does not affect the visual outcome of the HTML for other users once the form is submitted.
+This stems from text addition by the user/superuser using the Richtext editor's WYSIWYG formatting for project descriptions and blog entries. => **Resolved**: This can safely be ignored, as the result will always be dependant on the user/superuser's input and does not affect the visual outcome of the HTML for other users once the form is submitted.

 - **Warning**: The type attribute is unnecessary for JavaScript resources. => **Resolved**: Removed all `type="text/javascript"` instances as this is default for HTML5 and unnecessary.